ShoshBeer/LearningDictionaries/README.md

 ## How to Use

-1. Download the `process_test` folder from this repo.
+1. Download the `process_dictionaries` folder from this repo.
-2. Go to [Kaikki.org](https://kaikki.org/dictionary/) and download a dictionary of your choice to the `process_test` folder.
+2. Go to [Kaikki.org](https://kaikki.org/dictionary/) and download a dictionary for one of the [40 languages supported by wordfreq](https://github.com/rspeer/wordfreq#sources-and-supported-languages) to the `process_dictionaries` folder.
 3. Open `main.py` and change the parameters at the bottom of the file:
    - Write the file name of the Kaikki dictionary you want to proces
    - Optionally, add words to exclude, minimum word length, and parts of speech to include.
 See [How it Works Part 1](#part-1-remove-extraneous-data-from-kaikki-dictionary) for more information on these parameters.